ArkaneMoose/BuzzLock/README.md

 ## Code Description

 Our GUI is implemented with Windows Forms (.NET/C#) and designed in Microsoft Visual Studio.
 [Mono](https://www.mono-project.com/) is used to open the GUI on the Raspberry Pi.
-We used C# for the base functionality, along with SQL for the backend database to store user data during runtime and across power cycles.
+We used C# for the base functionality, along with SQLite for the backend database to store user data during runtime and across power cycles.
 [Unosquare's](https://unosquare.github.io/raspberryio/) soft PWM function was used to control the servo for opening and closing the lock.
 The automatic on-screen keyboard for editing text fields such as name, phone number, PIN, etc. is provided by calling [xvkbd](http://t-sato.in.coocan.jp/xvkbd/) using shell calls directly from C#.

 The USB magnetic stripe card reader acts as a keyboard.
 We use the unique formatting of magnetic card strings to identify a card swipe during any point in the program's execution.